ggracelii/harmonic-fullstack-jam-grace-li/README.md

 These edits all took place in `frontend/src/components/CompanyTable.tsx`.

 ### 1. Cross-Page Selection
-Users can now select individual companies or use the new **“Select all”** feature to select every item across all pages of the company table.
+Users can now select individual companies or use the new **Select all** feature to select every item across all pages of the company table.

 ### 2. Clear Selection
-A **“Clear”** button was added to reset all selections instantly.
+A **Clear** button was added to reset all selections instantly.

 ### 3. Move Modal
 Clicking **“Move selected to another list”** opens a modal window that lists only eligible destination lists.